yingyang0729/Yang_Ying_Kim_Sian_FIP/README.md

 ## Contributing
 The contributor is Ying Yang and Sian Kim.
 The folders and the files can be annotated as follow.
-1. Assets-it contains a empty text file;
+1. Assets-it contains a empty text file and 5 PDF of the websites by Sian Kim;
 2. CSS-it contains 4 main.css file;
 3. images-it contains all image files;
 4. includes-it contains 1 PDF file and 1 text file.
 The PDF is for semantic tagging and doucment outline;